In this post, our Roundup lawyers will give you:

 While Bayer continues to work on settling these remaining Roundup cases, the company is telling investors that future Roundup liabilities will depend on the outcome of the company’s appeal to the U.S. Supreme Court.
 Future liability has been one of the most significant issues for Bayer in the Roundup litigation.
 It may take years or even decades for Roundup users to develop lymphoma.
 This means Bayer could face a steady stream of new Roundup lawsuits for the next 20 years.
 This type of “long tail” tort liability can be a nightmare for publicly traded corporations like Bayer.

-Bayer has now adopted a two-pronged strategy to limit its future Roundup liability.
+Bayer has now adopted a two-pronged strategy to limit its future liability for Roundup.
 First, Bayer announced it would pull glyphosate-based Roundup from retail shelves at the start of 2023.
 The original Roundup will be replaced by a new version that does not contain glyphosate.
-This move will effectively cap any future Roundup liability years down the line.
+This move will effectively cap any future Roundup liability in the years to come.
+But here we are in 2025, and that has not happened.

 What is the average payout for a Roundup lawsuit?